Learn

 A Little Background

 My daughter had a 2.69 unweighted GPA and a 2.92 weighted GPA at the end of the 11th grade.
-She scored 1060 on the SAT and 21 on ACT (with an above average score of eight on the writing portion).
+She scored 1060 on the SAT and 21 on the ACT (with an above average score of eight on the writing portion).
 Still, she did not submit her test scores to any schools.

 She also had a part-time job and solid extracurriculars but no leadership positions or AP/IB/Honors classes.
 She did, however, write a strong essay that was commented on in a few acceptance letters.